kubeflow/community/releases/handbook.md

 ## People and Roles

 ### Release Management Team:
-The Release Management Team is composed of: Release Manager, WG leads / liaisons, and Product Owner.
+The Release Management Team is composed of: Release Manager, WG leads / liaisons, and Product Manager.
 Release team liaisons will be responsible not only for the communication but for contributing to the release with documentation, source code, PRs review, etc, according to their skills and motivation.

 ### Release Manager Responsibilities: